RetroDECK/ES-DE/USERGUIDE.md

 **Scrape game names**

 Whether to scrape the names of the games.
 This does not affect the actual files on the filesystem and is only used for viewing and sorting purposes.
-The downloaded media files are also matched against the physical game files on the filesystem, and not against this name.
+The downloaded media files are also matched against the physical game files on the filesystem, and not against this metadata.
+See the comments under _Overwrite files and data_ below to understand some additional implications regarding the game names.

 **Scrape ratings** _(ScreenScraper only)_